 Access rebates for home energy renovations:

-- The Planet-Wise™ Home Renovation Loan by Vancity lets you borrow from Vancity Prime +0.4% to +3.0%1 when making qualifying renovations
+- The Planet-Wise™ Home Renovation Loan by Vancity lets you borrow from Vancity Prime +0.4% when making qualifying renovations

 While buying a heat pump may seem like a quick energy fix, there are often smaller, more cost-effective things you can do before replacing your heating system in order to improve your home’s energy efficiency and reduce its carbon footprint.
-Check out our blog on home retrofits to learn more.
+Check out BC Hydro’s guide to buying heat pumps to learn more.
+Members can also use Vancity’s free Home Energy Advice service to talk to an energy expert about solutions for their home.

 Heat pumps come in a variety of types, sizes, and systems.
 Houses with built-in ducting can use central ducted heat pumps that heat and cool air through ductwork that is connected to vents in each room.
 Homes without pre-existing ducting, or those that want to remove or stop the use of ducting, can use mini-split heat pumps.